 XR COMPETITION DEADLINE

 CALL FOR PAPERS

-XR Salento 2023 solicits the submission of original contributions that must not have been previously published.
-The best papers will be selected by the Scientific Committee.
+XR Salento 2023 encourages the submission of original contributions that must not have been previously published.

 Two different types of paper are accepted: full papers (10–20 pages), and short papers (6-9 pages).
 Accepted short papers will be published in the conference proceedings and presented at the conference as poster.

 Special sessions have the main aim of creating a mini-workshop on a specific topic, where researchers working on the same issues can get to know each other, familiarize, exchange ideas and create cooperation.

 Lecce is a historic city of 95,200 inhabitants in southern Italy, the capital of the province of Lecce, the second province in the region by population, as well as one of the most important cities of Apulia.
 It is the main city of the Salentine Peninsula, a sub-peninsula at the heel of the Italian Peninsula and is over 2,000 years old.

 Because of the rich Baroque architectural monuments found in the city, Lecce is commonly nicknamed “The Florence of the South”.
 The city also has a long traditional affinity with Greek culture going back to its foundation; the Messapii who founded the city are said to have been Cretans in Greek records.
 To this day, in the Grecìa Salentina, a group of towns not far from Lecce, the griko language is still spoken.